"Expect the unexpected."

 She stood there, with a velvet black pony tail and a skin as pale as bones bleached under the desert's sun.

 She was okay; she was alive.
-She was wearing the Claddagh Necklace that I gave her before the accident.
-And she looked young and beautiful, like she's never been into an accident.
+She was wearing the necklace that I gave her before the accident, and she looked young and beautiful, like she's never been into an accident.

 I wasn't planning on getting too comfortable with the hug, just for the fact the nurse is standing here.